Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Magical Mystery Tour** (Guess)
-> The effect of Fan Club is increased by `$(not_buffed amount)%` each time an enemy, ally, or ally's equipment is polymorphed or transformed in some way, stacking multiplicatively up to `$(max_stacks)` times.
+> The effect of Fan Club is increased by 4% each time an enemy, ally, or ally's equipment is polymorphed or transformed in some way, stacking multiplicatively up to 100 times.
 Stacks reset when changing areas.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>